tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 14. Get Inventory Availability (oAuth Flow + Connect API)
 15. Search Operations (indexing for now)

-## Environment variables can be used to provide comma delimited values for:
+## Environment variables can be used to provide comma delimited values for these values:

- 1. Single Capricorn Coffee item
- 2. Multiple Capricorn Coffee items
- 3. Single item in which you supply the SKU
+ 1. productNamesCommaDelimited
+ 2. productStockKeepingUnitsCommaDelimited (used in OCI Postman collection)
+ 3. locationGroupIdentifiersCommaDelimited (used in OCI Postman collection)
+ 4. locationIdentifiersCommaDelimited (used in OCI Postman collection)

+## Environment variables can be used to provide a string value for these values:

+ 1. productSearchTerm

 ## You may need to set up a Connected App in your org if you want to be able to use Connect and other flavors of APIs:

 - Postman_OCI
 - Postman_OCI_ConnectApi

-## oAuth 2.0 is set once in each folder and checked throughout
+## oAuth 2.0 is set __once__ in each folder and checked throughout by using Beared Token authentication on requests needing it.

+### Key points

 A. Look for the request with a name like "Set your oAuth 2.0 Token in Authorization tab"
-B. Don't try to do a bunch of manual work here.
-Just follow these steps which will also be provided during an error state in the Console:
+B. Don't try to do a bunch of manual work here with athentication setup as the nedded variables are all filled in for you.
+Just follow these steps which will also be provided during an oAuth error state in the __Console__ as errors.

 1. Click on the Request with a name like "Set your oAuth 2.0 Token here in Authorization tab"
 2. Click the "Authorization" tab